This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 - My favorite gelateria is La Carraia.
 Located across the river, but right on it, La Carraia is not only delicious and fresh, but you can get a scoop for only one euro!

 Where to Stay in Florence

-The rooms are spacious and quite comfortable.
+The rooms are spacious and comfortable.
 There is WiFi, free parking and gluten-free menu options.
-Family owned and operated, it is really a wonderful place to stay.
+Family-owned and operated, it is really a wonderful place to stay.

-Outside of the city - Bellavista Impruneta Hotel Ristorante - If you would like to get a little taste of the countryside while still being close to the city, this is the place for you.
-Bellavista is located in the quaint village of Impruneta, just a 30 minute countryside drive or bus ride from the city.
+Just outside the city center is the Bellavista Impruneta Hotel Ristorante.
+If you would like to get a little taste of the countryside while still being close to the city, this is the place for you.
+Bellavista is located in the quaint village of Impruneta, just a 30-minute countryside drive or bus ride from the city.

 There is always someone ready to answer any of your questions and help you in any way.
 Comfortable rooms, gourmet cuisine, and as the name implies, beautiful views!
 The village of Impruneta is a gem all to itself!

 Almost any site can be reached on foot.
 Just be sure to wear your most comfortable shoes, it will be worth the investment!
 The brick streets and uneven walkways are not conducive to small heels.

 The bus system is quite reliable.
 Getting around by bus is pretty easy too, you just need to know where to get your tickets and what the routes are.

 The Santa Maria Novella train station is conveniently located in the city and fairly easy to navigate.
 As with any train station, be aware of your belongings at all times.

 I prefer to fly Luthansa.
 With layovers in Germany, I find the airports to be accommodating and easy to navigate and the airline to be reliable.

 I try to avoid a layover in Paris whenever I can, getting stuck in a massive airport can easily make you miss your connection.